enshuai-yu/enshuai-yu.github.io/_includes/home.md

 <h2 id="bio" style="margin-top: 10px;">Short Bio</h2>

 Welcome!
-I am Enshuai (pronounced "En-Shwhy"), a fourth-year Ph.D. candidate in accounting at Carroll School of Management, Boston College.
+I am Enshuai (pronounced "En-Shwhy"), a fourth-year Ph.D. candidate in accounting at <a href="https://www.bc.edu/csom">Carroll School of Management, Boston College</a>.
 I am a Deloitte Foundation Doctoral Fellowship recipient.

 My research interests broadly lie in the intersection of inter-firm contracting (e.g., supply chains), regulation and governance, information disclosure, and taxation.
 I have been invited to present my research at regulatory agencies (e.g., the U.S. Securities and Exchange Commission), universities, and numerous conferences.